Julie understands the ins and outs of social media in the digital age.

 Defamation is not a victimless crime.
 People spend years carefully honing and perfecting their work and their business to make sure that all the information out about them is accurate.
 Spreading information that you know is false about them tears all that work down for essentially no real reason.

-- Bring up the issue with them directly.
+- Bring up the issue with the business directly.
 Be upfront.
-If there is something that is troubling you, g straight to the person and bring it up.
+If there is something that is troubling you, go straight to the person or business and bring it up.
 Open communication can solve almost any problem.

 In a world of highly digital content, more and more information gets posted every day.
 Sometimes it’s helpful, sometimes it’s harmful.
 Think before you post and you might save both yourself and many other people from a lot of headaches and frustration.